okey/spheretracer/README.md

 background 0.2 0.4 0.6 # this is the background colour
 ambient 0.2 0.2 0.2 # this is the ambient lighting

-# A specify a light with light x y z r g b
+# Specify a light with light x y z r g b
 light  0.0 0.5 1.0   1.0 1.0 1.0

 # A sphere of radius 0.4 positioned at the origin